-Operating expenses to date have consisted mainly of personnel costs (including wages, salaries and benefits) and other costs directly related to operations at the FEU, including rent, depreciation, repairs and maintenance, utilities and supplies.
-Costs attributable to the design and development of the Ironton Facility are capitalized and, when placed in service, will be depreciated over the useful life of the Ironton Facility, which we expect to be approximately 40 years.
+Operating expenses to date have consisted mainly of personnel costs (including wages, salaries and benefits) and other costs directly related to operations at PCT's operating facilities, including rent, depreciation, repairs and maintenance, utilities and supplies.
+Costs attributable to the design and development of the Ironton Facility, Augusta Facility, and Feed PreP facilities in Central Florida and Denver, Pennsylvania, are capitalized and, when placed in service, will be depreciated over the expected useful life of the asset.
 We expect our operating costs to increase substantially as we continue to scale operations and increase headcount.